Swatara State Park

 Swatara State Park participates in a carry-in/carryout trash disposal program for small parks.
 There are no trash collection or recycling facilities.
 Visitors are asked to limit the amount of disposable items brought to the park and to take all trash and recyclables home.

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

 Swatara State Park has a combination of woodland and old fields in various stages of forest succession.
 The blending of these habitats results in a remarkably wide variety of trees, wildflowers and wildlife.
-Bird boxes are maintained for game and non-game species like bluebirds, hawks, wrens and ducks.
+Nest boxes are maintained for game and non-game species like bluebirds, hawks, wrens and ducks.

 The geology of Swatara State Park is predominately sedimentary rocks that formed in a shallow ocean during the Middle Devonian Period of the Paleozoic Era, about 375 million years ago.

 These rocks indicate that this site was a shallow sunlit seafloor where mostly filter-feeding organisms thrived in the gentle currents.
 The skeletal remains of these organisms were concentrated by wave action into lens-shaped deposits 2 to 3 inches thick.

 An Upper Mahantango Formation that contains significant marine fossil beds is exposed at a site along Bear Hole Trail.
 It provides excellent opportunities for fossil collecting, including the state fossil Phacops rana, a type of trilobite.

 The Fossil Site is a 0.5 mile hike from the Swopes Valley Trailhead off of Swopes Valley Road south of Suedburg.